mrcorex/laravel-model-generator/README.md

  - Support for magic properties.
  - Support for custom methods.
  - Support for guarded fields.
+ - Support for "extends".
+ - Support for addition column-attributes after magic properties.

 # Installation
 Add ```"mrcorex/laravel-model-generator": "^1"``` to your composer.json file.